-The MSc Management course combines compulsory and elective modules across the three terms of and over the summer of your one-year course.
+The MSc Management course combines core and elective modules across the three terms of and over the summer of your one-year course.

 Right from the start, our modules encourage you to think of business as a whole, and the need to pull together the ideas and people it takes to succeed, whilst also considering how to lead and manage the changes that businesses must make to keep ahead.

 In your three terms at WBS you will study six core modules, three optional elective modules, and complete your individual dissertation.
 Our optional modules cover a wide range of topical business subjects, inviting you to dig deeper, look broader, or a bit of both!

 You'll be assessed by a mixture of individual and group assignments, and examination.

 Build your analytical and critical thinking skills as you learn how and why managers apply behavioural science insights to their strategy, leadership style and day-to-day decision-making.Full details

 Behavioural Science research is growing immensely, with many organisations looking to implement behavioural insights as part of their key strategic goals.

 This module explores how such research shapes the analytical techniques managers use today.
 You will explore behavioural science insights into consumer and market behaviour, leadership, negotiation, effective team management and organisational culture.

 The analytics perspective will cover a balance of descriptive, predictive, and prescriptive analytics, involving visualisation, forecasting, data mining techniques and optimisation.
 This cross-disciplinary training in business models, quantitative methods and data science prepares the manager for today’s work in complex data-driven business situations.